trustfractal/id-integration-docs/README.md

 HTTPS](https://tools.ietf.org/html/rfc6749#section-3.1.2.1), except when using `localhost` addresses.

-We have staging and production environments available. throughout this document, we will use the following placeholders.
+We have staging and production environments available.
+Throughout this document, we will use the following placeholders.
 You should use the domains that match the environment you are using.